circuitdao/docs/docs/technical-manual/overview.md

 ### Mutable state ###

 Mutable state consists of curried args that are subject to change during a coin spend.
-In the case of a treasury coins, there is only one such arg, but for most other protocol coins the mutable state comprises multiple curried args.
+In the case of a treasury coin, there is only one such arg, but for most other protocol coins the mutable state comprises multiple curried args.